Reinstating a Victorian fireplace can help bring back the character to your period home.

 If the outline isn’t clear, it’s likely you’ll see two bolt holes in the brickwork that fitted the fireplace to the wall.
 These would’ve been just below the mantlepiece and give a good indication of the original fireplace’s width and height.

-Otherwise, you may find two iron hooks which held the upright parts of a separate surround as I did in my main bedroom.
+Otherwise, you may find two iron or lead hooks which held the upright parts of a separate surround as I did in my main bedroom.

 Reinstating a Victorian fireplace – the hearth of the matter